What Business Leaders Need to Know

 Let’s be blunt: AI doesn’t understand context.
 It doesn’t know when a correlation is meaningless or when a data trend contradicts business reality.
 It can’t sit in a meeting, listen to a client’s concern, and reframe the data to match their priorities.

-“AI can process large datasets and provide quantitative analysis.
+Donald Farmer, a 30-year analytics veteran writing for TechTarget, puts it perfectly: “AI can process large datasets and provide quantitative analysis.
 But it can’t understand the subtleties of human behavior or motivation.”

 Think about that.
 Data is never neutral—it’s shaped by choices, by people, by markets.
 Understanding the “why” behind numbers requires empathy, industry experience, and judgment.
+Even when AI generates insights, it’s the human analyst who validates them, detects bias, and applies business logic.

-Domain Knowledge Understanding industry-specific metrics Gives context that AI can’t replicate
+- Domain Knowledge – Understanding industry-specific metrics

 What Are the Risks of Letting AI Run the Show?